vojtechmarek-dev/discord-bot-lafayette/README.md

 *   **CI/CD with GitHub Actions:**
     *   Automated multi-platform Docker image builds (amd64, arm64) and pushes to GHCR on pushes to `main` and `release` branches.
     *   Automated deployment of slash commands on pushes to the `release` branch.
+*   **Card Decks (Server State):**
+    *   Server-wide poker deck with optional Jokers.
+    *   State persists across restarts in `data/guild-state.json`.
+    *   Inactive decks are cleaned up automatically (see Background Jobs below).

 ## Slash Commands

 ### 🎲 Fun
 - `/roll [dice]`
   Roll dice using RPG notation (e.g., `2d6+3`, `1d20`).
 Supports multiple rolls separated by `,` or `;`.
+ - `/shuffle [jokers]`
+   Shuffle a new poker deck for the server. `jokers` defaults to true.
+ - `/draw [count]`
+   Draw 1–52 cards from the current server deck, tracking remaining/drawn cards.

 ### 🎵 Music
 - `/play [query]`